Cristian Martínez (Andorran footballer)

-Cristian Martínez Alejo (born 16 October 1989) is an Andorran footballer who plays as a right winger for Atlètic Amèrica and the Andorra national team.
+Cristian Martínez Alejo (born 16 October 1989) is an Andorran former footballer who played as a right winger for the Andorra national team.

 Club career

 Born in Andorra la Vella, Martínez has played club football for FC Andorra, Lusitanos, and Santa Coloma.

 International career

 Martínez has represented Andorra at youth level, playing for the under-17, under-19, and under-21 national teams.
 He made his senior debut in 2009.

 International goals

 Scores and results list Andorra's goal tally first.